fabiocaccamo/django-maintenance-mode/README.md

 MAINTENANCE_MODE_STATE_BACKEND = "maintenance_mode.backends.DefaultStorageBackend"

 # alternatively it is possible to use the static storage backend
-# make sure that STATIC_ROOT and SATIC_URL are also set
+# make sure that STATIC_ROOT and STATIC_URL are also set
 MAINTENANCE_MODE_STATE_BACKEND = "maintenance_mode.backends.StaticStorageBackend"
 ```